 Perth’s home lift market is in an absolute boom right now.
-With property values going into overdrive and an elderly population that insists on aging in place, home elevators aren’t just a luxury anymore – they are fast becoming essential equipment for savvy homeowners.
+Home elevators are no longer just a luxury but are quickly becoming essential equipment for savvy homeowners as property values surge.

-But here’s the thing that many people don’t realise: not every Perth suburb is equally good for fitting home elevators in!
-Demand, property values, council regulations and even the type of homes in different areas can make a huge difference to both feasibility and return on investment.
+But here’s the thing that many people don’t realise: not every Perth suburb is equally suitable for fitting home elevators!
+Demand, property values, council regulations, and even the type of home in different areas can make a huge difference in both feasibility and return on investment.

-After analysing location of installations, property data and speaking with home owners across Perth’s richest areas, we are able to identify the suburbs where home elevators make sense — both practically and financially.
+After analysing the location of installations, property data and speaking with homeowners across Perth’s richest areas, we are able to identify the suburbs where home elevators make sense — both practically and financially.

 The Golden Triangle Leads the Way

-Perth’s so-called “Golden Triangle” – that exclusive cluster of suburbs between the Swan River and Indian Ocean – dominates when it comes to residential lift installations.
-There’s a reason for this that goes beyond just having the money to afford one.
+Perth’s so-called “Golden Triangle”, the exclusive cluster of suburbs between the Swan River and Indian Ocean, dominates in residential lift installations.
+This phenomenon is due to factors beyond simply having the financial means to purchase a residential lift.

 Dalkeith: The Undisputed Champion

-With a median home value of $3.4 million, Dalkeith leads the way in both property value and how to upend residential lifts.
+With a median home value of $3.4 million, Dalkeith leads the way in both property value and the installation of residential lifts.
 In recognition of this need, a multi-storey home has been designed with river views that can be opened up for use as people grow older.

-Dalkeith is suitable for lift installations both inside table lifts in consideration that the land size is quite spacious.
-Nedlands City has simplified the approval processes to take into account the increasing demand.
+Given its spacious land size, Dalkeith lends itself well to lift installations, including internal home lifts.
+The City of Nedlands has streamlined the approval processes to address the growing demand.
 A notable project was carried out in a heritage home, where the Alto Lift team installed a small system that, besides blending in with the period features, provides modern convenience.

 Cottesloe: Coastal Luxury Meets Practicality